 In Memorium: Alfred Romer (1906 - 1998): A perspective of Al Romer's life.

 Listed below are the Romer Lecture speakers from 1997 to present.
-A link to a list of the lecture abstracts is found at the bottom of this page.
+This page contains a photo of each speaker and the description for their talk.

 - Manya: A Living History of Marie Curie - Susan Marie Frontczak (2018)